Place all the ingredients for chili sauce in a saucepan and cook until sugar is melted. It can be kept in refrigerator for up to 1 week

-Combine the rice flour, salt, pepper, and water.
-Stir into a smooth batter.
-Add the mashed pumpkin and fried shallots (if using) into the batter
+Combine the rice flour, pumpkin, salt, pepper, and water.
+Stir into a smooth batter

 Preheat a large wok/skillet.
 Add cooking oil and lower the heat to medium.
 Saute shallots (if not using fried shallots), garlic and fragrant, about 1 minute.
 Add the dried shrimp and saute for another minute.
 Add Chinese sausage and cook for another 1 minute until fragrant.
-Stir in the flour pumpkin into the wok and continue to stir until the mixture started to thicken.
-Remove from the heat
+Turn off the heat and let it cools down for 5 minutes.
+Stir in the flour pumpkin mixture into the wok and continue to stir until the mixture started to thicken but not too thick

-Pour the mixture into a 8"x 8" greased round or square baking pan, with at least 2-inch depth.
-This is a very thick batter.
-Use the back of a spoon or rubber spatula to press the batter down into the dish.
-Pack it down as much as you can.
-This is an important step so that your cake won't get "holes" here and there.
+Pour the mixture into a 8"x 8" greased round or square baking pan, with at least 3-inch depth.
+Spread the batter as smooth as possible.
 Steam cake steam for 1 hour.
 Refill the steamer with water during steaming if needed

 You can serve as is or put a bit of oil in a non-stick pan and then pan-fry the cake before serving.
 Serve with chili sauce on the side